motleyagency/harvest-balance/README.md

 Calculate your time balance using the Harvest API.

-The app consists of a React frontend (built with create-react-app) and a handful of lambda functions for Harvest API calls.
+The app consists of a React frontend (built with create-react-app) and a handful of serverless functions for Harvest API calls.

 ## Calculation principles